-- (a) The fire chief is hereby granted the authority to promulgate local rules and regulations governing the emergency dispatch and operational standards for franchised ambulance service within Urbana in order to promote public health, safety and welfare. - (b) Any local rules and regulations promulgated by the fire chief shall not conflict with state law of the provisions of this chapter and shall be considered supplemental to this chapter. - (c) The fire chief shall provide a copy of any local rule or regulation promulgated pursuant to this section to the city clerk, any franchised ambulance service that may operate within the city, the police chief, and any official dispatching agencies at least seven (7) calendar days prior to such local rule or regulation taking effect.
+- (a) The fire chief is hereby granted the authority to promulgate local rules and regulations governing the emergency dispatch and operational standards for franchised ambulance service within Urbana in order to promote public health, safety and welfare. - (b) Any local rules and regulations promulgated by the fire chief shall not conflict with state law of the provisions of this chapter and shall be considered supplemental to this chapter. - (a)(c) The fire chief shall provide a copy of any local rule or regulation promulgated pursuant to this section to the city clerk, any franchised ambulance service that may operate within the city, the police chief, and any official dispatching agencies at least seven (7) calendar days prior to such local rule or regulation taking effect. - Secs.
+3.5-6160-3.5-79.
+Reserved.